-The Town will complete an initial inventory and priority ranking to assess the illicit discharge and SSO potential of each regulated catchment and the related public health significance.
-The ranking will determine the priority order for screening of outfalls and interconnections, catchment investigations for evidence of illicit discharges, and provide the basis for determining permit milestones.
+The Town has completed an initial inventory and priority ranking and continues to assess the illicit discharge and SSO potential of each regulated catchment and the related public health significance.
+The ranking helps determine the priority order for screening of outfalls and interconnections, catchment investigations for evidence of illicit discharges, and will provide the basis for determining permit milestones.
 Major factors considered in the prioritization and ranking of catchments include: